mavriq-dev/Mavriq-Lua-Batteries/MOD BUILD NOTES.md

       brew install lua@5.3 and follow all instructions after installing ie export settings so pkg config can find esp pkgconfigni mkdir -p build/deps/include
       cd to build
-      put stattic ffi in deps and its headers in include meson .. -Dlua_version=5.3 -Dlibffi=vendor
+      put stattic ffi in deps and its headers in include, use headers from x86_64-apple-darwin20.6.0 dir of libffi meson .. -Dlua_version=5.3 -Dlibffi=vendor
       edit build.ninja --add -mmacosc-version-min=10.10 as shown below to the comiple args and linker_args